Coderbeep/obsidian-docs/en/Plugins/Canvas.md

 2. Enter the note name and then select **Save**.

 > [!note]
-> Text-only cards don't appear in [[Backlinks]].
+> Text-only cards don't appear in [[en/Plugins/Backlinks]].
 To make them appear, you need to convert them to a file.

 ### Add cards from notes